open-telemetry/opentelemetry-java/QUICKSTART.md

   childSpan.end();
 }
 ```
-Since it is not always possible to change method signatures or rely on global variables, the OpenTelemetry API
+Since it is not always possible to change a method signature or rely on global variables, the OpenTelemetry API
 offers an automated way to propagate the `parentSpan`:
 ```java
 void a() {